 - Alice (Lender) joins first

 - Alice deposits USDC into Paystream.
-Since no borrower is waiting, her funds are automatically deposited into a fallback liquidity pool (like Kamino or MarginFi) to ensure yield is earned.
+Since no borrower is waiting, her funds are automatically routed into other yield bearing pools to ensure yield is earned.

 - Bob (Borrower) joins later